altamsh04/securesight/README.md

   - See all unresolved incidents and resolve them with one click.
   - Activity timeline visualizes incidents per camera, with type icons and proportional bars.
   - Modern, responsive UI with clear status indicators.

 ---

+## 🤝 Contributing

+PRs and suggestions are welcome!
+Please open an issue or submit a pull request.

+---